-A couple of weeks ago Ashton asked on her Instagram what questions you had about reverse dieting, and we decided to make it a Macro Challenge Team effort!
-This form of question & answer is exactly what you can expect during our upcoming Macro Challenge starting Monday, September 10th!
-Each week you can submit ANY questions you have and get coached on anything!
-We will answer your questions each week in a Facebook Live (that will be saved and posted to the private member page) as well as a written Q&A like we're doing below with Reverse Dieting.
-That written Q&A is called "Ask the Gals"!
-And this happens EVERY week!
+A couple of weeks ago Ashton asked on her Instagram what questions you had about reverse dieting, and we decided to make it a team effort!
+This form of question & answer is exactly what you can expect during our Mindful Macros coaching calls!
+Each week you can come to office hours and get ANY questions you have answered!

 Now...let's get to the good stuff!
 All YOUR questions answered about reverse dieting!